Project Layer creation

 - Point cloud - allows selecting the point cloud used for mesh generation.

-- Maximum Triangles - allows selecting the maximum amount of triangles to be generated in the mesh.
-If all possible triangles for the given point cloud are required - tick Unlimited triangles checkmark.
+- Maximum Triangles - allows selecting the maximum amount of triangles to be generated in the mesh if the mesh size limit is set to Limited.

-- Use bounding box - toggle the use of bounding box for the generated mesh.
+Use Clipping Box - toggle the use of clipping box for the generated mesh.
 If the bounding box is not used, the mesh will be generated using the entire dense point cloud.

 Sample Mesh and Textured mesh¶